vatpac-technology/sops/docs/aerodromes/Goldy.md

 RNAV jet-aircraft planned via APAGI shall be issued the APAGI SID.
 !!! note
     For RNP (0.3) approved operators, the RWY14 CUDGN SID and RWY32 BURLI SID are available for departures via APAGI.
-GC (RADAR) SID shall be assigned to all other IFR aircraft, except those assigned Runway 35.
+The GOLD COAST (RADAR) SID shall be assigned to all other IFR aircraft, except those assigned Runway 35.
 IFR departures from Runway 35 shall be assigned a visual departure.

 Radar SID aircraft shall be cleared subject to the following conditions for noise abatement purposes: